 Compensation of Named Executives.
-The following table summarizes the compensation paid to (i) the President and Chief Executive Officer, (ii) the Vice President and Chief Financial Officer and (iii) the Company's three most highly compensated Executive Officers other than the Chief Executive Officer and the Chief Financial Officer (such five individuals, collectively, the "Named Executives").
+The following table summarizes the compensation paid to (i) the President and Chief Executive Officer, (ii) the Special Advisor to the CEO and former Vice President and Chief Financial Officer and (iii) the Company's three most highly compensated Executive Officers other than the Chief Executive Officer and the former Chief Financial Officer (such five individuals, collectively, the "Named Executives").